kdroukman/ps_support/lenovo/docker_swarm/README.md

 CMD java -javaagent:/opt/signalfx-tracing/signalfx-tracing.jar -jar *.jar
 ```

 **3)** Run the docker container and pass in SignalFx environment variables that are requierd by the Tracing library.
-Here, only the environment varilables are what is required to setup service name and direct traces to Smart Agent listere.
+Here, only the environment varilables are what is required to setup service name and direct traces to Smart Agent listener.
 The other options are specific to the application service itself.

 ```
 docker run -p 8080:8080 --env SIGNALFX_SERVICE_NAME=kh-pet-clinic --env SIGNALFX_ENDPOINT_URL=http://$HOSTNAME:9080/v1/trace -d  pet-clinic